About Novaun Novels

 Does this sound like an impossible combination of qualities?
 It’s not, I assure you.
 One doesn’t have to look any further than classics such as Anna Karenina, A Tale of Two Cities, and Jane Eyre to find the kind of literature I’m talking about.
 More recent examples include The Lord of the Rings, by J.R.R.
 Tolkien, Cold Sassy Tree, by Olive Ann Burns, and the historical novels of Thomas B. Costain.
 I’m also interested in learning more about the traditional values of cultures that are unfamiliar to me, which is why I find novels such as The Joy Luck Club, by Amy Tan, White Fire, by Stuart Murray, and The Chosen, by Chaim Potok, so interesting.

 I am a member of The Church of Jesus Christ of Latter-day Saints, and everything I write comes from that basic perspective.
 I target much of my work to Latter-day Saints, but often I write to a general religious audience.
 Some of these writings, such as my blog posts, contain a few LDS references, and others, such as the Heirs of Novaun quartet and my Christmas play, ’Tis the Season to Go on Strike, have none.
 When I address a general religious audience, my focus is on traditional values such as those outlined in the Ten Commandments.
 I reserve the label “LDS” for those pieces that contain numerous LDS references and emphasize doctrines and practices unique to my religion.
-If you aren’t LDS and want to take a peek at these writings, I can’t stop you, but if it gets a little weird, you can’t say that I didn’t warn you!
+If you aren’t a member of my church and want to take a peek at these writings, I can’t stop you, but if it gets a little weird, you can’t say that I didn’t warn you!

 In 2015 I fine-tuned the focus of Novaun Novels slightly to be “Envision Zion.”
 For more about what that means and how Novaun Novels seeks to achieve that goal, please read the introductory blog post entitled “Glimpse of Zion.”